TheReal1604/pyqt-cocomo-calculator/README.md

 ## Cocomo Calculator

 This is a simple PyQT5 Application for Linux, MacOS and Windows.
 It can be used to estimate project parameters for big software projects.
+I build this for an exam in software engineering to be a bit faster with the calculations. :stuck_out_tongue_winking_eye:

+All tools were allowed so..

-COCOMO is also used by NASA: https://strs.grc.nasa.gov/repository/forms/cocomo-calculation/  :nerd_face:
+COCOMO is also used by NASA: https://strs.grc.nasa.gov/repository/forms/cocomo-calculation/ (Or atleast they also build a calculator for it.) :nerd_face:

 ```
 RELY Required Reliability